liuxhy/liuxhy.github.io/_pages/about.md

 Research Interest
 ------
 I have a broad interest in our Earth's climate system, especially the large-scale atmospheric circulation and clouds.
+My current research mainly focuses on understanding possible mechanisms controlling variabilities of the large-scale atmospheric circulation (particularly jet streams) both in current climate and under greenhouse gas forcing and examining how these processes are represented in climate models.